 Don't forget, until you have taken part in six races, you will be required to carry the black and yellow novice cross on the back of your car.

 To upgrade your licence from National B (where you'll start) to National A and beyond, you will need to collect signatures from the Clerk of the Course for each race you complete.
-The card for this ("Upgrade Card for Competition Licence") can be found between pages 96 and 97 of the 2015 MSA Yearbook.
+The card for this ("Upgrade Card for Competition Licence") can be found here.